Milton, Vermont: Public safety

 In 2008, property crimes increased by 54.9%.
 The number of incidents for all crime was 706.

-The town of Milton maintains a Volunteer Fire Department, a Volunteer Rescue squad, and a fulltime Police Department serving the town 24/7.
+The town of Milton maintains a Volunteer Fire Department, a Volunteer Rescue squad, and a full time Police Department serving the town 24/7.
 The fire department was established in 1937, originally operating out of a small station on Main St. In 2003, they were moved to a large new station on Bombardier Rd next to the Town Offices and Rescue Squad.
 The Milton Rescue Service was established in 1966 by members of the Fire Department for providing transport to the hospital.
-Today they operate two ambulances for in town and mutual aid calls to neighboring towns and are licensed up to the Advanced EMT level.
+Today they operate two ambulances for in town and mutual aid calls to neighboring towns and are licensed up to the Paramedic level.
 They are located on Bombardier Rd next to the Fire Department.
-The Milton Police Department was established in 1968 and provides 24hr 911 assistance and policing to the Town of Milton.
+The Milton Police Department was established in 1968 and provides Twenty four hour 911 assistance and policing to the Town of Milton.
 Included in their operations is a K-9 units, School Resource officers, and 17 full-time Officers.